Towards a minimal example of quantum nonlocality without inputs: Quantum Nonlocality with output cardinality 3-3-3

 \section{Quantum Nonlocality with output cardinality 3-3-3}

-We start by presenting an example of quantum nonlcality in the triangle network with output cardinalities $3-3-3$.
-This example is based on a coarse-graining of the RGB4 distribution of Ref. \cite{Renou_2019}, which has cardinalities $4-4-4$.
+We start by presenting an example of quantum nonlocality in the triangle network with output cardinalities $3-3-3$.
+This example is based on a coarse-graining of the RGB4 family of distributions (with biased tokens/sources) of Ref. \cite{Renou_2019}, which has cardinalities $4-4-4$.
 In order to demonstrate the nonlocality of the coarse-grained distribution, we first present a result on ``almost-rigidity'' for the task of Parity Token Counting.
 Then we give the target quantum distribution and use the almost-rigidity property to prove that it is not triangle-local.